 - a., i. and ii.
 Fault Rupture, Ground Shaking Less than Significant Impact.
 The City of Rocklin is located in an area known to be subject to seismic hazards, but it is not near any designated Alquist-Priolo active earthquake faults.
 The Foothill Fault System has been identified in previous environmental studies as potentially posing a seismic hazard to the area; however, the Foothill Fault system is located near Folsom Lake, and not within the boundaries of the City of Rocklin.
 There are, however, two known and five inferred inactive faults within the City of Rocklin.
-Existing building code requirements are considered adequate to reduce potential seismic hazards related to the construction and operation of the multi-family development project to a less than significant level. - a., iii. and iv.
+Existing building code requirements are considered adequate to reduce potential seismic hazards related to the construction and operation of the development project to a less than significant level. - a., iii. and iv.
 Liquefaction, Landslides Less than Significant Impact.
 The site does not contain significant grade differences and therefore, does not possess the slope/geological conditions that involve landslide hazards.
 The potential for liquefaction due to earthquakes and groundshaking is considered minimal due to the site-specific characteristics that exist in Rocklin; Rocklin is located over a stable granite bedrock formation and much of the area is covered by volcanic mud (not unconsolidated soils which have liquefaction tendencies).
-Application of development standards contained in the City's Improvement Standards and Standard Specifications and in the Rocklin Municipal Code, the application of General Plan goals and policies that would assist in minimizing or avoiding geologic hazards, and compliance with local, state and federal standards related to geologic conditions would reduce the potential impact from liquefaction and landslides for a multi-family development project to a less than significant level. - b.
+Application of development standards contained in the City's Improvement Standards and Standard Specifications and in the Rocklin Municipal Code, the application of General Plan goals and policies that would assist in minimizing or avoiding geologic hazards, and compliance with local, state and federal standards related to geologic conditions would reduce the potential impact from liquefaction and landslides for the project to a less than significant level. - b.
 Soil Erosion Less Than Significant Impact.
 Standard erosion control measures are required of all projects, including revegetation and slope standards.
-The project proponent will be required to prepare an erosion and sediment control plan through the application of the City's Improvement Standards and Standard Specifications as a part of the City's development review process.
-The erosion and sediment control plan are reviewed against the Placer County

-Stormwater Management Manual and the Regional Water Quality Control Board's Erosion and Sediment Control Field Manual.
+The project proponents will be required to prepare an erosion and sediment control plan through the application of the City's Improvement Standards and Standard Specifications as a part of the City's development review process.
+The erosion and sediment control plan are reviewed against the Placer County Stormwater Management Manual and the Regional Water Quality Control Board's Erosion and Sediment Control Field Manual.
 The erosion and sediment control plan includes the implementation of Best Management Practices/Best Available Technology (BMPs/BATs) to control construction site runoff.
 The project will also be required to comply with the City's Grading and Erosion and Sedimentation Control Ordinance (Rocklin Municipal Code, Chapter 15.28), and the Stormwater Runoff Pollution Control Ordinance (Rocklin Municipal Code, Chapter 8.30).
-The application of standard erosion control measures to the proposed multi-family development project, as well as compliance with the above noted Ordinances, would reduce potential erosion-related impacts to a less than significant level for on-site grading.
+The application of standard erosion control measures to the proposed development project, as well as compliance with the above noted Ordinances, would reduce potential erosion-related impacts to a less than significant level for on-site grading. - c. and d.
+Unstable and Expansive Soil Less Than Significant Impact.
+A geotechnical report, prepared by a qualified engineer, will be required with the submittal of the project improvement plans.
+The report will be required to provide site-specific recommendations for the construction of all features of the building foundations and structures to ensure that their design is compatible with the soils and geology of the project site.
+Through the preparation of such a report and implementation of its recommendations as required by City policy during the development review process, impacts associated with unstable soil or geologic conditions for the proposed development project would be reduced to a less than significant level.